 Following this consultation and subject to the outcome of the council report in 2021, there will be further steps and processes required to be undertaken before any final decisions are reached, including seeking agreement and approval from the Minister for Planning and Minister for Education.

-Child and Community Centre - How is the Child and Community Hub going to be funded?
+How is the Child and Community Hub going to be funded?

 A Developer Contributions Plan is in place for the Jetty Road Growth Area which will partly fund the construction.
 The Department of Education and Training supports infrastructure investment in the provision of kindergarten through existing programs and if the Child and Community Hub is to be re-located to the school site, we will seek State Government funding through established processes.